Richard Scarry

 Richard McClure Scarry (/ˈskæriː/; June 5, 1919 – April 30, 1994) was an American children's author and illustrator who published over 300 books with total sales of over 100 million worldwide.
 He is best known for his Best Ever book series that take place primarily in the fictional town of Busytown, "which is populated by friendly and helpful resident [animals...such as] Mr. Frumble, Huckle Cat, Mr. Fixit, Lowly Worm, and others..."
 The series spawned a media franchise.

 Early life and education

-Scarry was born in Boston, Massachusetts to Mary McClure and John Scarry Sr., who were of Irish-American ancestry and ran a small department store chain.
+Scarry, the second of five children, was born in Boston, Massachusetts on 5 June 1919 to Mary McClure and John Scarry Sr., who were of Irish-American ancestry and ran a small department store chain.
 Scarry had four siblings: older brother John Jr., younger sister Barbara, and younger brothers Edward and Leo.
 The family enjoyed a comfortable life at their 32 Melville Avenue home in the Dorchester neighborhood, even during the Great Depression.

 Following high school, Scarry enrolled in Boston Business School, but dropped out in 1938.
 He then studied at the School of the Museum of Fine Arts in Boston, the Archipenko Art School in Woodstock, New York, and the Eliot O'Hara Watercolor School in Goose Rocks, Kennebunkport, Maine, before being drafted into the U.S. Army in 1942.